Skip to main content

 Banana and Coconut Cake

-Traditional sweet combining ripe bananas with coconut, sometimes baked in banana leaves.
+A traditional sweet of ripe bananas and coconut, sometimes baked in banana leaves.

 vegetarianContains: Coconut